henry4k/konstrukt/README.md

 ## Compiling

-After preparing the runtime and compiletime dependencies, you need to tell tup where it can find these dependencies and which compilation flags should be used.
+After preparing the runtime and compiletime dependencies, you need to tell tup where it can find these dependencies and which compilation flags it should use.

 For this you must create a file called `tup.config` in the project root.
 See the provided sample configs for reference.

-If the compiler complains about a missing `OnDebugEvent` function, then ass `-DAPOAPSIS_GL_DEBUG_FIX` to the `CFLAGS` in your config.
+If the compiler complains about a missing `OnDebugEvent` function, then add `-DAPOAPSIS_GL_DEBUG_FIX` to the `CFLAGS` in your config.
 The problem occurs, when the OpenGL `ARB_debug_output` extension defines its callback syntax with a slightly different parameter set.
 If you know why this